 - When drafting the information, be sure to write it in a way that is visually appealing and easy to read (bullet points, bolding, underlining, highlighting, etc.).

-Benefits of Prepping Individual Student Packets
+5. Prep Individual Student Packets

 While having everything copied, prepped and ready to go for the day is essential, you can take the organization one step further and create packets for each student containing all the assignments for the day.
 Here are the following benefits: